doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP Convert from 4D View` command <!-- REF #method.VP Convert from 4D View.Summary -->allows you to convert a legacy 4D View document into a 4D View Pro object<!-- END REF -->.
+The `VP Convert from 4D View` command <!-- REF #_method_.VP Convert from 4D View.Summary -->allows you to convert a legacy 4D View document into a 4D View Pro object<!-- END REF -->.

 >This command does not require that the legacy 4D View plug-in be installed in your environment.